hamoid/workshop/2017_Spektrum/readme.md

 # Day project

-Produce a real time video clip for a song using 3D graphics.
+Produce a video clip for a song using 3D meshes, shader deformation and effects, and easing.
+The song will be analyzed using FFT.

 # Easing and sequencing